Nahrein Network- Research Grant Awards

-These awards support interdisciplinary research on themes relating to one or more of the Nahrein Network’s five aims.
-There are two types of funding:
+These awards support interdisciplinary research on themes relating to one or more of the Nahrein Network's five aims.
+They offer two types of funding:

 - Small grants of up to £30,000 (FEC) for projects led by Iraqi researchers, or collaborations between Iraqi and UK researchers.

-- Large grants of up to £100,000 (FEC) for collaborations between Iraqi and UK researchers.
+- Large grants of up to £100,000 (FEC) for collaborations between Iraqi, Lebanese or Turkish and UK researchers.